Christianity in Laos: Protestantism

 Approximately 400 Protestant congregations conduct services throughout the country for a community that has grown rapidly in the past decade.
 Rough estimate Protestants to number as many as 150,000.
+Other estimates put the figures at over 200,000 in 2021.

 Many Protestants are members of ethnic Mon-Khmer groups, especially the Khmu in the north and the Brou in the central provinces.
 Numbers of Protestants have also expanded rapidly in the Hmong and Yao communities.
 In urban areas, Protestantism has many lowland Lao followers.
 Most Protestants are concentrated in Vientiane Municipality, in the provinces of Vientiane, Sainyabuli, Luang Prabang, Xiangkhouang, Bolikhamsai, Savannakhet, Champassak, and Attapeu, as well as in the former Xaisomboun Special Zone, but smaller congregations are located throughout the country.

 The LFND officially recognizes only two Protestant groups – the LEC and the Seventh-day Adventist Church – and requires all non-Catholic Christian groups to operate under one of these organizations.
-Seventh-day Adventists number slightly more than 1,000 country-wide, with congregations in Vientiane Municipality as well as Bokeo, Bolikhamsai, Champassak, Luang Prabang, and Xieng Khouang provinces.
+In 2021, estimates showed that the LEC had 200,00 members; in the same year, Seventh-day Adventists numbered slightly more than 2,500 country-wide with congregations in Vientiane Municipality as well as Bokeo, Bolikhamsai, Champassak, Luang Prabang, and Xieng Khouang provinces.
+Members are mainly Chinese and Meos.
+At the end of 30 June 2019 it had four churches.

-Christian denominations that have some following in the country, but which are not recognized by the government, include the Methodists, Church of Christ, Assemblies of God, Lutherans, Baptists, Jehovah’s Witnesses and the Church of Jesus Christ of Latter-day Saints.
+Christian denominations that have some following in the country, but which are not recognized by the government, include the Methodists, Church of Christ, Assemblies of God, Lutherans, Baptists, Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints.
 Official membership numbers are not available.

 All approved Christian religious groups own properties in Vientiane Municipality, although some of their properties are not officially recognized by the Government.
 In addition, the Protestant LEC maintains properties in the cities of Savannakhet and Pakse.
 Three informal churches, one for English-speakers, one for Korean-speakers, and one for Chinese-speakers, serve Vientiane's foreign Protestant community.

 In 2005, a Protestant church in Savannakhet Province was closed down by the government.
 Among the Hmong of Laos 20% were Christians in 1998.
-With around 300 congregations, Protestantism has grown rapidly in the last decade.
-Members of the Seventh-day Adventist Church in Laos are mainly Chinese and Meos.
-At the end of 30 June 2019 it had four churches and 1,419 members.

-Religious freedom
+With around 300 congregations, Protestantism grew rapidly between 1995 and 2005.

+Freedom of religion

 According to the US government and other agencies there have been instances of the Laotian government attempting to make Christians renounce their faith, and have several times closed down Christian churches.
 They also say that there are two religious prisoners in Laos, both members of the Lao Evangelical Church, and that in 2005, a church in Savannakhet Province was closed down by the government.

-In 2010 Amnesty International called for the government to allow freedom of speech.
+In 2023, the country was scored 1 out of 4 for religious freedom; it was noted that the Lao People's Revolutionary Party controls clergy training and supervision of Buddhist temples.
+There have been several recent cases of Christians being briefly detained for unauthorized religious activities.